jasonmpittman/primer/README.md

 sudo apt install -y python3-tk tcpreplay
 ```

+## Note:
-## Note: Primer will not work using the Windows Linux Subsystem
+# Primer will not work using the Windows Linux Subsystem
 The primer tool must be run on a dedicated linux machine or linux virtual environment.
 Due to the nature of the WSL, primer cannot access network interfaces through the WSL and therefore cannot run the primer tool.
+# Python Version Support
+The current version of Python used to run Primer is `Python 3.6.9`